Who doesn’t like a delicious Flaky Pie Crust, especially one that’s easy to prepare?

 - Refrigerate the dough before rolling.
 This allows the ingredients to bond properly.

-- Let the dough sit at room temperature for a few minutes before rolling.
+- Let the dough sit at room temperature for around 5 minutes before rolling.
 If it’s too cold, it’s harder to roll.

 - Once rolled and placed in a pie dish, refrigerate the crust again for at least 30 minutes before baking.
 This will keep it from pulling away from the sides of the pan.